The New York Review of Books: Since 1979

 The Review began a year-long celebration of its 50th anniversary with a presentation by Silvers and several contributors at The Town Hall in New York City in February 2013.
 Other events included a program at the New York Public Library in April, called "Literary Journalism: A Discussion", focusing on the editorial process at the Review and a reception in November at the Frick Collection.
 During the year, Martin Scorsese filmed a documentary about the history and influence of the Review, and the debates that it has spawned, titled The 50 Year Argument, which premiered in June 2014 at the Sheffield Doc/Fest in England.
 It was later seen at various film festivals, on BBC television and on HBO in the US.
 Asked how he maintained his "level of meticulousness and determination" after 50 years, Silvers said that the Review "was and is a unique opportunity ... to do what one wants on anything in the world.
 Now, that is given to hardly any editor, anywhere, anytime.
 There are no strictures, no limits.
 Nobody saying you can't do something.
-No subject, no theme, no idea that can’t be addressed in-depth. ...
+No subject, no theme, no idea that can't be addressed in-depth. ...
 Whatever work is involved is minor compared to the opportunity."
 A special 50th anniversary issue was dated November 7, 2013.
 Silvers said:

 An independent, critical voice on politics, literature, science, and the arts seems as much needed today as it was when Barbara Epstein and I put out the first edition of the New York Review fifty years ago – perhaps even more so.
 Electronic forms of communication grow rapidly in every field of life but many of their effects on culture remain obscure and in need of new kinds of critical scrutiny.
 That will be a central concern of the Review for the years to come.

 Ian Buruma, who had been a regular contributor to the Review since 1985, became editor in September 2017.
 He left the position in September 2018 after backlash over publishing an essay by Jian Ghomeshi, who has been accused by 20 women of sexual assault, and defending the publication in an interview with Slate magazine.
 The Review stated that it did not follow its "usual editorial practices", as the essay "was shown to only one male editor during the editing process", and that Buruma's statement to Slate about the staff of the Review "did not accurately represent their views".
 Gabriel Winslow-Yost (formerly a senior editor at the Review) and Emily Greenhouse (formerly the managing editor of The New Yorker and earlier an editorial assistant at the Review) were named co-editors in February 2019; Daniel Mendelsohn, a longtime Review contributor, was named to the new position of "editor at large".
 In February 2021, Greenhouse was made editor of the Review, while Winslow-Yost became a senior editor.

+In 2023, the Review moved its headquarters to 207 East 32nd Street in Kips Bay; it had purchased the townhouse in 2020 from graphic designer Milton Glaser.